-UCLA is selected to be the first node on the Internet as we know it today.
+UCLA was selected to be the first node on the Internet as we know it today.

-The first Network Working Group (NWG) meeting is held.
+The first NWG (Network Working Group) meeting was held.

-On June 4, 1968 Dr. Robert Dennard at the IBM T.J.
-Watson Research center is granted U.S. patent #3,387,286 describing a one-transistor DRAM cell.
-DRAM will later replace magnetic core memory in computers.
+On June 4, 1968, Dr. Robert Dennard at the IBM T.J.
+Watson Research Center was granted U.S. patent #3,387,286 describing a one-transistor DRAM (dynamic random-access memory) cell.
+DRAM would later replace magnetic core memory in computers.

 Seiko markets a miniature printer for use with calculators.

 The modem v.26 standard is introduced in 1968.

 The ATC (American Television and Communications) was founded in 1968 and would later become Time Warner Cable.

 In 1968, the International Computers and Tabulators company merged with English Electric Computers to form ICL (International Computers Limited).

 Computer-related TV shows and movies released in 1968